ixofoundation/ixo-cellnode/README.md

-# Elysian
+# Cell Node (Elysian Release)

+Instructions to set up the Elysian release of the Cell Node.
-The project to setup Elysian.
-It runs Node.js app using [Express 4](http://expressjs.com/) in a dockerized container.
+This runs a Node.js app using [Express 4](http://expressjs.com/) in a dockerized container.

 ## Running Elysian